Venetia Stevenson: Film and television actress

-Sweetheart Stout

-The same photo of Stevenson has appeared on cans and bottles of Sweetheart Stout beer since 1958.

 Personal life

 Marriages and relationships

-Stevenson married MGM actor-dancer Russ Tamblyn on Valentine's Day, 1956, shortly after her half-brother, actor Jeffrey Byron, was born to her mother.
+Stevenson married MGM actor-dancer Russ Tamblyn on February 14, 1956, shortly after her half-brother, actor Jeffrey Byron, was born to her mother.
 She was 17 when Tamblyn and she had their wedding in the Wayfarers Chapel in Palos Verdes.
-Stevenson and Tamblyn divorced in April 1957, but the two remained friends.
+Stevenson and Tamblyn divorced in April 1957 but remained friends.
 A widely reproduced photograph shows Stevenson calmly walking down a Los Angeles street, seemingly unaware that Tamblyn is doing a spectacular backward aerial handspring a few inches away from her.

 Stevenson had a year-long affair with actor Audie Murphy, which began when they co-starred in Seven Ways from Sundown in 1960.

-Stevenson remarried, to Don Everly, in 1962 and retired from acting and modelling.
-She had often complained about how much she hated acting.
+In 1962, Stevenson married Don Everly and retired from acting and modeling.
+She had often said she hated acting.
 The couple had two daughters, Stacy and Erin Everly, both model/actresses, and a son, Edan Everly, a musician.
-She divorced Don Everly in 1970 and never remarried.
+They divorced in 1970 and Stevenson never remarried.
 Erin, the ex-wife of rocker Axl Rose, was the inspiration for several Guns N' Roses songs, including "Sweet Child o' Mine", where she also appeared in the video.

 Friendships and publicity romances

-Despite not having a starring role in a film before 1958, Stevenson was incredibly popular in fan magazines.
-She was labelled "the most photogenic girl in the world" and went in rounds of dates; however, most of the men she went out with were only friends to her.
+Despite not having a starring role in a film before 1958, Stevenson was very popular in fan magazines.
+She was labeled "the most photogenic girl in the world" and went on rounds of dates, but most of the men she dated were only friends to her.

-In his 2005 autobiography, Tab Hunter Confidential: the Making of a Movie Star, Tab Hunter, with whom she frequently dated, admitted that she was a large part of his and his then-boyfriend, Anthony Perkins's, social life, "acting as a 'beard' when we double-dated."
-Although their relationship was an open secret in Hollywood, Stevenson acted as a confidant for Perkins during the course of their romance. "[C]ertainly, we all knew Tony [Perkins] was gay," Stevenson admitted to a Perkins biographer. "...We were real friends, and he would sleep over at my house in the same bed.
+In his 2005 autobiography, Tab Hunter Confidential: the Making of a Movie Star, Tab Hunter, whom she frequently dated, admitted that she was a large part of his and his then-boyfriend Anthony Perkins's social life, "acting as a 'beard' when we double-dated."
+Although their relationship was an open secret in Hollywood, Stevenson was a confidante for Perkins during their romance. "[C]ertainly, we all knew Tony [Perkins] was gay", Stevenson told a Perkins biographer.
+"We were real friends, and he would sleep over at my house in the same bed.
 But there was never, ever any... well, you know.
 If you have a friend of the opposite sex who's gay, it's just up in the air."

 Death

-Stevenson died on 26 September 2022, at a health care facility in Atlanta from Parkinson’s disease.
+Stevenson died on 26 September 2022, at a health care facility in Atlanta from Parkinson's disease.